Solicitations, Sales, Signs, and Literature Distribution Procedure - 63.10.07

 The college reserves the right to restrict solicitation materials that violate other college policies or procedures.

 Members of academic departments should regularly review the selection of textbooks and other publications to verify their relevance and to remove faculty from the awkward position of recommending their own publications for student purchase.
 While the college vigorously supports the development of educational materials by its faculty, the college must also support a fair and open process for the purchase of textbooks and other materials.

 Endorsement of products by college employees should not be made in the name of the college unless the college has signed an agreement with a vendor, which is approved by a vice president, the president, or the board of trustees, depending on the value of the contract.

 Bulletin Boards and Signs in College Public Spaces

-All signs, posters, fliers, and notices of any kind must be located on bulletin boards and notices of any kind may not be taped, glued, stapled, or mounted in any way, to walls, windows, columns, glass, or doors either within campus facilities or on college grounds, except in the case of a last minute room change or cancellation or with permission from the president or respective area vice president.
-Cost centers of college offices or departments that cause damage to college property will be held responsible for any damages incurred.
+All signs, posters, fliers, and notices of any kind must be located on bulletin boards and those items may not be taped, glued, stapled, or mounted in any way, to walls, windows, columns, glass, or doors either within campus facilities or on college grounds, except in the case of a last-minute room change or cancellation or with permission from the president or respective area vice president.
+Cost centers of college offices or departments that cause damage to college property are held responsible for any damages.